yiyangc1999/yiyangchen.github.io/index.md

 ***Project Leader***, *National College Students Innovation and Entrepreneurship Training Program*, 04/2019-03/2021, Tianjin, China

 School of Physics, Supervisor: [Leiting Pan](http://panltlab.org/)

+Microfluidics is also a main focus of **Prof. Leiting Pan's Biophotonics Lab**, as it may be able to give an macroscopic explanation of the RBC deformability.
+Previously, we only conducted deformability measuring experiments instead of sorting experiments.
+After sorting the RBCs in different life stages, we may image it with Stochastic Optics Reconstruction Microscopy (STORM) and give it a microscopic explanation.
+As the group is currently working on some projects regarding RBC lifespan, my work can complement and support the current research of the whole lab.
+What I did and I am doing are listed as below:

 - Investigated the influence of erythrocyte aging process on the deformability decrease
 - Conducted human erythrocyte deformability measuring and hydrodynamic cell sorting based on microfluidic channels